stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 1. Blow four short whistle blasts to signal stoppage of the period clock.
 2. Stop your Period Clock.
 3. If this is a Team Time Out, reset your Jam Clock and start timing the Time Out as a backup to the scoreboard.
-4. Stand at the Pivot Line and give the appropriate verbal cue and hand signal for the type of play stoppage.
-Make sure that the scoreboard operator can see your hand cue.
-(TODO citation)
+4. Stand at the Pivot Line and give the appropriate verbal cue and hand signal for the type of play stoppage (see the [Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document, pages 16-17.
+Make sure that the scoreboard operator can see your hand cues.

 If a Team Time Out was called, wait for the scoreboard to display 1:00.
 Otherwise, wait for the Head Referee to indicate that you can restart play.
 There is no standard signal for this.
 Many referees use a hand cue, pointing an index finger upwards and rotating it rapidly.

 1. If you prefer or if your local convention expects it, you may use non-standard cues during the resumption of play to ensure that skaters clearly understand your actions.
 Some Jam Timers find this helps in situations where skaters misinterpret the rolling whistle as a jam-start whistle.
-  - Give the nonstandard hand signal for “this whistle starts a lineup period”.
+  - (Optional) Give the nonstandard hand signal for “this whistle starts a lineup period”.
 Stand on the Pivot Line and extend your open palm in the direction of the skaters with fingers together, indicating “stop”.
   - (Optional) Give the nonstandard verbal cue “Next whistle ends the (time out/official review)“, if applicable.
 2. Execute the steps given under **Before each jam that does not directly follow another jam**.